tenderlove/betabrite/README.txt

   end
   bb.write!

+== Autotest Support
+Here is an example of a .autotest file using the BetaBrite module:

+  require 'betabrite/autotest'
+  require 'usb'

+  Autotest::BetaBrite.hook(BetaBrite::USB) do |failures, erorrs|
+    failures.rgb('0000FF') if failures.green?
+  end

+You don't need to give the hook method a block, but you can if you'd like to customize your messages.

 == Allocating Memory
 The memory in the BetaBrite sign should be configured before anything is written to it.
 You only have to configure the memory once before writing to